 Example: Scott is unemployed and living in an RV.
 He needs kerosene to run a space heater and heat his RV in winter, but he has no money to pay for it.

-So Scott breaks into his neighbor Willa's garage and steals a tank of kerosene.
-Willa catches him doing this before he can leave the garage.
-Scott tries to run away with the kerosene, but Willa grabs him by the jacket.
+So Scott breaks into his neighbor Reyna's garage and steals a tank of kerosene.
+Reyna catches him in the act and grabs him by the jacket.
 Some of the kerosene splashes into Reyna's eyes.

 - Two (2), three (3) or four (4) years in California state prison; and/or

 - A fine of up to ten thousand dollars ($10,000).6

 Or instead of prison, the judge can sentence the defendant to felony (formal) probation.